TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 8/Luke 8.50.md

 ---

-But Jesus hearing it, answered him, Fear not: only believe, and she shall be made whole.
+But Jesus hearing it, answered him, "Don't be afraid.
+Only believe, and she will be healed."